 This student brainstorm activity is based on the popular kids’ party game, Pass the Parcel.

 It starts with all students sitting in a circle.
-Announce the topic of the brainstorm and give everyone some time to write down a few ideas.
+Announce the topic of the brainstorm activities for students and give everyone some time to write down a few ideas.

 Once time is up, play some music and get all students to continually pass their paper around the circle.
 Once the music stops, students have a few minutes to read whichever paper they ended up with and add their own additions and critiques to the ideas in front of them.